 What are Washington State Business Structures?

-You may operate your business under any one of several business structures in Washington State.
-Each type of structure has advantages and disadvantages that should be considered.
-The descriptions of the structures below are provided to assist applicants and are not intended to be legal definitions with the force of law.
-You should contact an attorney, accountant, financial advisor, banker, or other business or legal advisors to determine which form is most suitable for your business or organization.
+Businesses in Washington State can operate under various business structure types.
+Each structure has advantages and disadvantages that should be considered.
+The descriptions of several business structure types below are provided to assist applicants and are not intended to be legal definitions with the force of law.
+You should contact an attorney, accountant, financial advisor, banker, or other business or legal advisors to determine which structure is most suitable for your business or organization.

 A Limited Partnership* is composed of one or more general partners and one or more limited partners.
 The general partners manage the business and share fully in its profits and losses.
 Limited partners share in the profits of the business, but their losses are limited to the extent of their investment.
 Limited partners are usually not involved in the day-to-day operations of the business.
 Note: A limited partnership may opt to become a Limited Liability Limited Partnership* by including a statement to that effect in its certificate of limited partnership.
 Status as a limited liability limited partnership provides general partners with a shield from liability for obligations of the limited liability limited partnership.

-A Limited Liability Partnership* is similar to a General Partnership except that normally a partner does not have personal liability for the negligence of another partner.
-This business structure is used most commonly by professionals such as accountants and lawyers.
+A Limited Liability Partnership* is like a General Partnership except that normally a partner does not have personal liability for the negligence of another partner.
+This business structure is used most often by professionals such as accountants and lawyers.

-The Limited Liability Company (LLC)* An LLC is formed by one or more individuals or entities through a special written agreement.
-The agreement details the organization of the LLC, including: provisions for management, assignability of interests, and distribution of profits or losses.
-Limited liability companies are permitted to engage in any lawful, for profit business or activity other than banking or insurance.
+The Limited Liability Company (LLC)* is formed by one or more individuals or entities through a special written agreement.
+The agreement details the organization of the LLC, including provisions for management, assignability of interests, and distribution of profits or losses.
+Limited liability companies are permitted to engage in any lawful, for-profit business or activity other than banking or insurance.
 Doing business as an LLC may yield tax or financial benefits.

-A Corporation* is a legal entity, a corporation has certain rights, privileges, and liabilities beyond those of an individual.
+A Corporation* is a legal entity.
+A corporation has certain rights, privileges, and liabilities beyond those of an individual.
 Doing business as a corporation may yield tax or financial benefits, but these can be offset by other considerations, such as decreased personal control.
-Corporations may be formed for profit or nonprofit purpose.
+Corporations may be formed for profit or nonprofit purposes.

-A Nonprofit Corporation* A nonprofit corporation is a legal entity and is typically run to further some sort of ideal or goal, rather than in the interests of profit.
+A Nonprofit Corporation* is a legal entity and is typically organized to further some sort of ideal or goal, rather than in the interests of profit.
 Many nonprofits serve the public interest, but some do engage in private sector activities.
-If your nonprofit organization is or plans to fundraise from the public, it may also be required to register with the Charities Program of the Washington Secretary of State.
+If your nonprofit organization is currently or plans to fundraise from the public, it may also be required to register with the OSOS Charities Program.

 Items marked with * must register with the Secretary of State, Division of Corporations and Charities.